Parallelism and Computer Hardware

 Hybrid Parallelism

 Hybrid parallel programming is a combination of shared and distributed memory programming.
 Tasks and possibly some of the data are divided among the distributed executables that will run.
-Each exectable also uses a threading library to split the work among the cores available on the node where it is running.
+Each executable also uses a threading library to split the work among the cores available on the node where it is running.
 Most commonly, this involves a combination of MPI for larger-scale data distribution and OpenMP at a smaller scale, often at the level of loops over data arrays.

 GPU Parallelism